High-order Regularity Theory for High-contrast Elliptic Homogenization: Preliminaries

-Another notation that we have not yet explained is the \emph{Malliavin derivative} (not to be considered too literally), which we denoted by $|D_{z+\square_n}X_z|$ in (P3).
-Namely, as long as a random variable $X$ is $\mathcal{F}$-measurable in $\Omega$, we define for each $\mathbf{A}\in\Omega$ that

-Here, $1_U$ signifies the indicator function in $U$.
-Also, for a finite set $S$ that consists of some $k\in\N$ elements $s_1,\ldots, s_k$, we will denote its cardinality by $|S|=k$ and, furthermore, we utilize the following notation for their mean that

 Let us then point out a few remarks regarding the stated assumptions~(P1)--(P3) above.
+Condition (P1) is a canonical assumption at this point in the contemporary homogenization literature that does not necessarily involve periodic coefficient fields.
+Traditionally, homogenization theory has studied periodic fields that satisfy $\a(x+z)=\a(x)$ for every $z\in\Z^d$.
+This theory has been generalized for $\Z^d$-stationary fields over the last few years (see, for example, \cite{ak}), where the assumption of stationarity extends the periodic setting by requiring invariance of the law under translations rather than pointwise periodicity.
+This, in turn, affects the averaging process within homogenization.
+The condition of (P1) has been the starting point for the development of this periodicity-free theory (of course, one needs other assumptions as well, such as for governing the ergodicity).

-The condition (P1) is a canonical assumption at this point in the homogenization literature that involves not necessarily periodic fields or symmetric matrices.
-This is a very apparent assumption when looking into \cite{ak}, for example.
-Note that this is a more general assumption than $\Z^d$-periodicity, of course.
-The assumption (P2) provides a weaker and more general sense of ellipticity for the equation in~(\ref{ellipeq}) than the classical uniform ellipticity conditions of (\ref{unifellipconds}) due to the smoothening effect of $\gamma'$ within the small scales.
-Actually, these uniform ellipticity conditions are a special case given by (P2) after setting that $\mathcal{S}=0$ and $\gamma'=0$.
-Most importantly, though, the condition (P2) is \emph{renormalizable}, which is absolutely vital for high-contrast homogenization, since we need to constantly change the geometry under this renormalization in order to make sense of our objects.
-This condition is also equivalent to the condition (P2\textdagger), as it is commented further in \cite{AK.HC}.
+Assumption (P2) provides a weaker and more general sense of ellipticity for the equation in~(\ref{ellipeq}) than the classical uniform ellipticity conditions of (\ref{unifellipconds}) due to the smoothening effect of~$\gamma'$ within smaller scales.
+Namely, the exponent $\gamma'$ encodes a renormalization-type smoothing, since the ellipticity may deteriorate at small scales, but the coarse-graining restores uniform control at larger scales.
+Actually, as shown in \cite{AK.HC}, these uniform ellipticity conditions are a special case given by~(P2) after setting $\mathcal{S}=0$ and $\gamma'=0$.
+However, most importantly, condition~(P2) is \emph{renormalizable}, which is absolutely vital for high-contrast homogenization, since we need to constantly change the geometry under this renormalization to make sense of our objects.
+Renormalization means in this context that the pushforward of the probability measure $\P$ adheres to the same ellipticity bound under the triadic dilation map $\a\mapsto \a(3^n\cdot)$ for each $n\in\N$.
+This fact is properly justified in \cite[Proposition 2.11]{AK.HC}.